nunntom/elm-material-icons/README.md

 ### Size and style

-By default the icon will scale to the size of the parent container and take the current font colour.
-But you can also pass arbitrary Html/Svg attributes:
+With `toSvg` the icon will take the current font colour and size (1em), but if you need more control you can pass arbitrary Html/Svg attributes using `toSvgWith`:

 ```elm
     Icon.toSvgWith